Placement Tests: COMPASS and ESL/COMPASS

 - Realize that your placement on this test will determine at what level you begin your college experience.
 If you expect to rush through the test, you could place into pre-college (developmental) work which will require quarters of your time and energy and drain your college funds or financial aid which pays for only 45 credit hours.

 - Expect to spend an entire morning or afternoon taking this test.
 You will need to be focused, alert, and thoughtful.
 The test is untimed.
 This means that you are free (and are expected to) read the instructions VERY CAREFULLY so you understand how the test works.
 You may take breaks between sections of the test, or if you become ill or tire, you may return at another test session to complete.

-- Understand that there is a SCCD district wait period of 3 months and a second fee to retake the test.
+- Understand that there is a Seattle College District wait period of 3 months and a second fee to retake the test.

 Preparation for English and Math

-Visit the Seattle Community College District website for COMPASS Prep information: www.beforeyoutest.org
+Visit the Seattle College District website for COMPASS Prep information: www.beforeyoutest.org

 Attend one or more FREE COMPASS Test Prep Workshops to refresh your skills.

 Enroll in the Basic & Transitional Studies COMPASS Prep Class

 Native English Speakers:

 - Standard COMPASS examinees should prepare with practice tests, sample questions, and review of Writing Skills and Reading.